-Several portions of the FNPRM build directly off the "cost-based" policy adopted in the Report and Order that led to the "safe harbors" and "interim rate caps", all of which will be reviewed.
-They include:
+Several portions of the FNPRM build directly off the "cost-based" policy adopted

 - "We tentatively conclude that site commissions should not be recoverable through intrastate rates[.]" ¶ 133. - "Will the cost based rates required by the Order create a market-based solution for driving intrastate rates to cost-based levels absent further regulatory action?" ¶ 134. - "Given the very small number of deaf and hard of hearing inmates relative to the overall prison population, are the safe harbor rates adopted in today's Order sufficient to allow recovery of the discount?" ¶ 146.